pbinkley/jekyll-book/sections/02-section.md

 should give impetus to the plans for a more efficient national bibliographic service if uniform methods of construction and inclusion are employed.
-Specifically, catalogs of this type undoubtedly disclose additional unusual or rare matcerial of which the union catalog of the Library of Congress has no record and which is of particular value in increasing the effectiveness of the bibliographic services rendered by this country's national library.
+Specifically, catalogs of this type undoubtedly disclose additional unusual or rare material of which the union catalog of the Library of Congress has no record and which is of particular value in increasing the effectiveness of the bibliographic services rendered by this country's national library.